Katacc/Iostria/Iostria.md

 Is the main road connecting most of Iostria with itself.
 The name comes from the builders who are believed to have been ancient travelers exploring the continent.

 Today the path is the busiest trading route in Iostria with many merchants traveling to and from all the major cities and towns.

+Some cities fights for the control of the route.

 ## 4.10.
 The phantasmal forest